TosbackCgusBridge-Bot/CGUs-versions/Bigfishgames/Privacy Policy.md

 USE AND SECURITY OF COLLECTED INFORMATION

 We may use your username, email address, and password to uniquely identify you as a user on a Big Fish Offering, to provide you with services and to process transactions.
 We may use or display your username and icon or profile photo, if applicable, for the purposes of rankings, competitions or sweepstakes, chat identification, and/or game high scores.
+We may use your date of birth to confirm your eligibility to participate in Big Fish Offerings.

 Subject to the terms of this Privacy Policy, we may use your contact information to process our promotional newsletters and/or email campaigns and to send you updates, security alerts, or administrative messages relating to Big Fish Offerings.
 Your contact information will allow us to notify you about new features, enhancements, resolution of Big Fish Offerings problems, handle and/or route your customer support questions and issues, and inform you of upgrade opportunities, sweepstakes, contests, prizes, and/or special events.